 In cases involving specialized industries and highly complex, technical legal issues, courts sometimes permit expert testimony only if such testimony would be helpful to the factfinder.
 In these rare cases the role of the legal expert is limited to "explaining the law in a manner that could inform or assist the finder of fact," not "applying the law to the facts."
 But this is the exception that proves the general rule.
 In non-complex cases like this one, there is no need for legal experts because the judge obviously has the requisite expertise.
-The Defendants' scheme boils down to basic fraud.
-For example, they tell their customers that customers are in the trade or business of leasing solar lenses and that customers' solar lenses were placed in service and generate electricity, or will soon.
+According to the United States, the Defendants' scheme boils down to basic fraud.
+For example, the Defendants tell their customers that customers are in the trade or business of leasing solar lenses and that customers' solar lenses were placed in service and generate electricity, or will soon.
 The Defendants tell their customers that their solar lenses qualify for an energy credit and may be depreciated on the customer's tax return.
 The United States contends that these statements are false or fraudulent, and that Defendants knew, or had reason to know, that these statements were false or fraudulent.
 The Court will decide who is correct.
-Courts and juries perform this basic factual analysis all the time, with no help from legal
+Courts and juries perform this basic